d-rooX/python-tasks/README.md

 # python-tasks
-Some python tasks from my teacher's experience.
+Some python tasks from my teaching experience.